10+ Cyber Security Decisions You (and Me) Will Regret in The Future [Updated]

 - We highly recommend changing your passwords regularly and set strong and unique passwords for your online accounts.
 Use this password guide to manage your passwords like an expert.

 - Be careful when accepting random friends requests on FB from people you don’t know.
 You may be targeted by online scammers who want to collect data about users by creating fake Facebook profiles.
-If one of your friends send you a suspicious link, don’t click it, because it may redirect you to a malicious site and infect your PC with malware.
+If one of your friends send you a suspicious link, don’t click it, because it may redirect you to a malicious site and infect the PC with malware.

 - Most of the spam campaigns usually take place via email, so we strongly advise you not to click or download any file or document attached that looks suspicious to you.
 Online criminals will always find innovative methods (like spoofing) to steal users’ sensitive data.
 Here’s how online scams work and how you can easily detect them.